stefanyovev/paco/readme.txt

    Paco Sound Router

 Goal:
-   Realtime DSP crossover for Windows supporting multiple device drivers at the same time.
+   Realtime DSP crossover for Windows supporting multiple devices at the same time.

 How:
    Install VB Audio VB Cable or other virtual audio cable and make it the default windows playback device.